Vax (brand)

 Vax UK Ltd is a British based brand that manufactures electrical goods and cleaning products in the floor-care and air treatment sectors, and which has its headquarters in the United Kingdom.
-The brand is owned by a company called TTI Co.
+Since 1999 the brand has been owned by a company called TTI Co.
 Ltd Group, which is based in Hong Kong.
 Vax UK Ltd has its main headquarters and R&D centre located in the city centre of Birmingham, West Midlands and a service, warehouse and depot operation in the village of Hampton Lovett, near Droitwich, Worcestershire.
 Vax branded machines are manufactured in China.
 Vax employs over 400 staff across its Birmingham and Droitwich sites in the UK.

 History

 Vax UK Ltd was founded in December 1977 by Alan Brazier, who had prior experience in the field of industrial carpet cleaning.
 Brazier developed a prototype of a machine suitable for a household but capable of washing carpets and handling accident spillages or flooding.
 In 1979, Vax launched an "orange tub" multi-functional floor-care machine to fulfil this purpose and initially engaged with consumers by door-to-door sales of the device.
 This product was a world first.